Vietnam.vn - Nền tảng quảng bá Việt Nam

 Learning new things at this school, I discovered that I had a certain interest in politics.
 After graduating, I joined the Ministry of Economy and Finance, where Emmanuel Macron was the Minister at that time.

 I signed up to volunteer for this movement.
-In November 2016, this movement called for candidates to participate in each province, I immediately sent my application with the thought that it was time for me to contribute to France and was chosen by Mr. Macron for the position of consultant to supervise the province of Seine-et-Marne.
+In November 2016, this movement called for candidates to participate in each province, I immediately sent my application with the thought that it was time for me to contribute to France and was chosen by Mr. Macron for the position of consultant to monitor the province of Seine-et-Marne.

-At first I was alone but after a few weeks of knocking on doors, I went straight to the market to approach them, from there opening up local committees.
+At first I was alone but after a few weeks of knocking on doors I went straight to the market to approach them, from there opening up local committees.

-We worked tirelessly all year to make Emmanuel Macron the official candidate for the presidential election and the winner.
+We worked tirelessly all year to make Emmanuel Macron the official candidate for the presidential election and then the winner.

 The strong qualities in an elegant, lovely appearance of the Vietnamese woman in me helped me win in difficult situations.

-Stephanie Do
+Stéphanie Do

 The qualities of Vietnamese women helped me win.

-* As a woman, of Asian descent, an immigrant, with no previous political experience, you seemed to have all the reasons to fail, but you "defeated all predictions".
+* Being a woman, of Asian descent, an immigrant, with no previous political experience, you seemed to have all the reasons to fail, but you "defeated all predictions".
 Do you think that the disadvantage of being a Vietnamese woman has become your advantage?

 - Doing politics in France is very difficult for the French themselves.
 I am also an Asian immigrant.
 But perhaps as you said, the strong qualities in an elegant, lovely appearance of a Vietnamese woman in me helped me win in a difficult situation.